grafana/intro-to-observability-breakout/breakout-2-blackbox-monitoring.md

 ![dns_dashboard](images/image10.png)

-I. Following the process above, set up an HTTP check for the website, accepting defaults for anything you do not see.
-Note the `https://` at the front of the URL.
+I. Repeating the same process above, set up an **HTTP** check for the website, accepting defaults for anything you do not see.
+Again, choose _All_ locations when specifying where your probe is located.
+Note when giving your application URL, you need to include the `https://` at the front of the URL.
 (Your URL is `https://<my-login-name>.work-shop.grafana.net`):

 ![http](images/image11.png)